-If you bring an adapter, it's fairly easy to connect your laptop to most Bus DVD player setups.
+If you bring an adapter, it’s fairly easy to connect your laptop to most Bus DVD player setups.
 If so, you can play some PowerPoint games and make them into contests for prizes.
-Chad Swanzy has some good free downloadable PowerPoint games at YouthLeaderStash.com You can also download some free here.
+You can download some free ones here.

 If you’re a Young Life leader, you’ve probably played Mafia.
 If not, here are the rules.
 All you need is a deck of cards.

 This is a great mixer to help folks get to know one another.
 If you can swing it, I’d create your own version based on the kids going on your trip.
 In the past, we took one specific fact about each person on the bus and had folks try to figure out who it was.

 Two Truths & A Lie